 - About this theme (page 0)

+- Customizing the theme (page 16)

-- Getting started with this theme (page 0)
+- Getting started with this theme (page 3)

-- Introduction (page 0)
+- Introduction (page 1)

-- Pages (page 0)
+- Pages (page 25)

 - Support (page 0)

-- Supported features (page 0)
+- Supported features (page 19)

-- Theme customization (page 0)

 - Troubleshooting (page 0)

-- WebStorm Text editor (page 0)
+- WebStorm Text editor (page 32)

 Efficiency

 Although the tag approach here uses for loops, these are somewhat inefficient on a large site.
 Most of my tech doc projects don't have hundreds of pages (like my blog does).
 If your project does have hundreds of pages, this for loop approach with tags is going to slow down your build times.